ethereum/go-ethereum/content/docs/tools/Clef/Tutorial.md

 ---
 title: Tutorial
-sort_key: A
+description: Beginner tutorial for using Clef as an external signer for Geth
 ---

 This page provides a step-by-step walkthrough tutorial demonstrating some common uses of Clef.
 This includes manual approvals and automated rules.
 Clef is presented both as a standalone general signer with requests made via RPC and also as a backend signer for Geth.

-{:toc}
--   this will be removed by the toc

 ## Initializing Clef

 First things first, Clef needs to store some data itself.
 Since that data might be sensitive (passwords, signing rules, accounts), Clef's entire storage is encrypted.
-To support encrypting data, the first step is to initialize Clef with a random master seed, itself too encrypted with your chosen
+To support encrypting data, the first step is to initialize Clef with a random master seed, itself too encrypted with a password:
-password:

 ```text
 $ clef init